augustss/MicroHs/rust/README.md

 cargo run --release --bin mhs-rust-bench -- --input path/to/file.comb --iters 100 cargo run --release --bin mhs-rust-bench -- --scenario identity-chain:1000 --iters 100 \
   --c-mhseval ./bin/mhseval
+make bin/mhsbench
+cargo run --release --bin mhs-rust-bench -- --scenario identity-chain:1000 --iters 100 \
+  --c-mhsbench ./bin/mhsbench
 ```

 With `--c-mhseval`, the benchmark runs the C evaluator on the same `.comb`
 input using `+RTS -rFILE -o/dev/null -RTS`.
 That measures C process
-parse/load/serialize wall time; it is useful as an early baseline, but it is not
+parse/load/serialize wall time; keep it only as a legacy baseline.
+With
+`--c-mhsbench`, the benchmark runs `bin/mhsbench` once and the C runtime loops
+over parse, execute, and serialize in-process, so the reported
+`c_parse_reduce_serialize_ns_per_iter` is the comparable C number for Rust
-yet an in-process C reduction benchmark.
-Rust `reduce_steps` currently counts
+`reduce_ns_per_iter`.
+Rust `reduce_steps` currently counts outer WHNF rewrites;
-outer WHNF rewrites; strict primitive argument evaluation is included in elapsed
+strict primitive argument evaluation is included in elapsed time but not counted
-time but not counted as separate steps.
-Later tiers should add C-runtime oracle
+as separate steps.
-comparisons on the same `.comb` inputs, then native and wasm timing once those
-runtime surfaces exist.